paulina-grunwald/Web-developer-courses/Ruby/README.md

 __? mark__ is usually used for the methods that perform true-false check.

-__! mark__ is usually used for dangerous or slightly unexpected operations e.g modifying the object in place instead returning modified copy.

 Printing commands:
  - __print__ command just takes whatever you give it and prints it to the screen.